 Another one of the nice things about it, and why it seemed to me, so appropriate for the ship, is that these ships travel with a group of dancers- usually about 17 dancers.
 Mostly what they get to do is be back up to singers and this really spotlighted them, and the extraordinary skills that they actually have.
 And on each ship, an interview with some of the dancers on the show-

-Kat: Oh the actually ones that will be performing?
+Kat: Oh the actual ones that will be performing?

-Kat: And was there anything that when you did “Magic To Do”, that you sort of learned and built on with that sort of audience and that sort of environment in the show, that needed to happen?
-Like, was there anything that, sort of changed, in the approach or?
+Kat: And was there anything that when you did “Magic To Do”, that you learned and built on with that sort of audience and that sort of environment in the show, that needed to happen?
+Like, was there anything that changed in the approach or…?

 Stephen: Well, sure, I mean each time one does something in a new medium, or a new format, you learn.
 You know, like when I went from writing Broadway shows and musical theatre to doing animated features and then to doing live-action musicals.
 Each medium makes its own demands and on the ship, you know, it’s quite a concentrated period of time.
 It’s 50 minutes, no more than that.
 They have extraordinary technical capabilities on these ships, which I didn’t really know about before they really have a state-of-the-art theatre.